buildinspace/peru/README.md

 are also fields you can use in any module, which modify the the tree of files after it's fetched.
 These made an appearance in the fancy example above:

-- `build`: A shell command to run on the fetched files.
-Fetching happens somewhere in outer space (a temporary directory), and this command will be run there.
+- <s>`build`: A shell command to run on the fetched files.
+Fetching happens somewhere in outer space (a temporary directory), and this command will be run there.</s> [Deprecated for security and portability reasons.
+This will go away soon.
+The untarring/unzipping use case will be handled with the new `unpack` field in the curl type.]
 - `export`: A subdirectory that peru should treat as the root of the module tree.
 Everything else is dropped, including parent directories.
-Applies after `build`.
 - `files`: A file or directory, or a list of files and directories, to include in the module.
 Everything else is dropped, though the root of the module tree is not changed.
 These can have `*` or `**` globs, powered by